okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 ### b) allow for incremental discovery and gradual changes

 I realized how much I love walk-in showers because my current Seattle apartment has one.
-In fact, I love it so much that, when we got a roommate, I requested continued access to the bathroom where our walk-in shower is.
+In fact, I love it so much that, when we got a roommate, I requested continued access to the bathroom where it is.

 Because most of my plants sit on individual wooden stools with small footprints, I've been able to rearrange their place in the apartment over the last two years or so.